 IEA International Computer and Information Literacy Study (ICILS)

-Computer and information literacy refers to an individual’s ability to use computers to investigate, create and communicate in order to participate effectively at home, at school, in the workplace and in the community.
-CIL brings together technical competence and intellectual capacity to achieve a communicative purpose.
+ICILS was designed to respond to a question of critical interest today: how well are students prepared for study, work, and life in a digital world?
+The study measures international differences in students’ computer and information literacy (CIL) – an individual’s ability to use computers to investigate, create and communicate, in order to participate effectively at home, at school, in the workplace and in the community.